inexorgame/models/README.md

-# models
+# textures
-A self made set of models.
+A self made set of models and textures.